Board of Directors 2013-2015

 Lisa Meyers is the Secretary of the League of Women Voters of Florida and has been an active League member since 2007.
 She has served as Program and Action Chair where she coordinated local voter education and advocacy efforts for the League of Women Voters of the St. Petersburg Area.
 Meyers strengthened her commitment to the League by serving as Vice President and most recently as Co-President of the local League.
-Other community involvement includes Human Rights Council, Proofreading/Editing for the Distributed Proofreaders Foundation, Audiobook Reader for LibriVox and volunteer fundraiser for the Tampa International Gay and Lesbian Film Festival.
+Other community involvement includes Human Rights Council, Girls Scouts, Proofreading/Editing for the Distributed Proofreaders Foundation, Audiobook Reader for LibriVox and volunteer fundraiser for the Tampa International Gay and Lesbian Film Festival.

 Sandra Colyer is in her second term as Treasurer of the League of Women Voters of Florida.
 She learned of the League after eye-opening experiences in Miami serving as a poll worker and assistant clerk.
 She brings to the League more than 25 years of business experience, beginning her career as a small business owner and progressing to senior management positions with multinational corporations, including AT&T, Lucent Technologies and Getronics.
 Colyer has an M.B.A. from Seton Hall University and is a certified Project Management Professional (PMP).
 She looks forward to using her budget management, team building, customer care and project management skills in serving as Treasurer and an active voice on the Board of Directors.